canonical/charmed-5g/docs/how-to/integrate_sdcore_with_observability.md

 juju integrate prometheus:receive-remote-write grafana-agent-k8s:send-remote-write
 ```

-You can now see metrics coming from the UPF in your Grafana dashboard.
+You can now see metrics coming from SD-Core in your Grafana dashboard.

 ```{image} ../images/grafana_upf.png
 :alt: Grafana UPF Metrics